Great rides in and around Toronto with great people.

-You can find a printable "cue sheet" with the turn-by-turn description of the route on the website page for the ride.
+You can find a printable "cue sheet" for most rides with the turn-by-turn description of the route linked on the website page.
 Please print it out and bring it along with you.
 There's also a link to a downloadable Ride with GPS map if you're so inclined.

 At the Start

 It is a good idea to arrive at the departure point at least 15 minutes before the 10 o'clock departure time.
 This gives you a chance to meet the ride leader and assemble your bike if it was packed in the car.
-If you are not a TBN member you will need to sign the waiver and pay the five dollar non-member fee.
 You can also take the opportunity to introduce yourself and chat with the other riders.
 After all, we ride in groups to meet other people!

 Sometimes rides are cancelled